HomeSpan/HomeSpan/docs/Pixels.md

 * `void set(Color color, int nPixels=1)`

   * sets the color of a pixel in a single-pixel device, or equivalently, the color of the first *nPixels* in a multi-pixel device, to *color*, where *color* is an object of type **Color** defined below.
 If unspecified, *nPixels* defaults to 1 (i.e. a single pixel).
-It is not a problem if the value specified for *nPixels* does not match the total number of actual RGB (or RGBW) pixels in your device; if *nPixels* is less than the total number of device pixels, only the first *nPixels* will be set to *color*;  if *nPixels* is greater than the total number of device pixels, the device will simply ignore the additional input
+It is not a problem if the value specified for *nPixels* does not match the total number of actual RGB pixels in your device; if *nPixels* is less than the total number of device pixels, only the first *nPixels* will be set to *color*;  if *nPixels* is greater than the total number of device pixels, the device will simply ignore the additional input

 * `void set(Color *color, int nPixels)`

   * individually sets the color of each pixel in a multi-pixel device to the color values specified in the **Color** array *\*color*, of *nPixels* size, where the  first pixel of the device is set to the value in *color\[0\]*, the second pixel is set to the value in *color\[1\]* ... and the last pixel is set to the value in *color\[nPixels-1\]*.
-Similar to above, it is not a problem if the value specified for *nPixels* does not match the total number of actual RGB (or RGBW, etc.) pixels in your device
+Similar to above, it is not a problem if the value specified for *nPixels* does not match the total number of actual RGB pixels in your device

-  * note that the number of LEDs on a light strip may be more than the total number of controllable pixels.
+Note that the number of LEDs on a light strip may be more than the total number of controllable pixels.
 For 5-volt light strips there is usually just one LED per driver chip.
 For 12-volt and 24-volt light strips, manufacturers often connect multiple LEDs to each pixel-driver chip.
 For instance, a 300-LED strip may contain 100 pixel-driver chips, where each chip controls three LEDs (set to the same color).
 Always set *nPixels* to the number of pixel-driver chips in your light strip, NOT to the number of LEDs

-In both of the methods above, colors are natively stored by the Pixel class as 40-bit **Color** object configured to hold five 8-bit values in the order RGBWC (regardless of whether *pixelType* is set to "RGB", "WGRB", "W-C", etc.).  **Color** objects can be instantiated as single variables (e.g. `Pixel::Color myColor;`) or as arrays (e.g. `Pixel::Color myColors[8];`).
+In both of the methods above, colors are natively stored by the Pixel class as a 40-bit **Color** object configured to hold five 8-bit values in the order RGBWC (regardless of whether *pixelType* is set to "RGB", "WGRB", "W-C", etc.).  **Color** objects can be instantiated as single variables (e.g. `Pixel::Color myColor;`) or as arrays (e.g. `Pixel::Color myColors[8];`).
 Note that the **Color** object used by the **Pixel** class is scoped to the **Pixel** class itself, so you need to use the fully-qualified class name "Pixel::Color".
 Once a **Color** object is created, the color it stores can be set using one of the following methods:

 * `Color RGB(uint8_t r, uint8_t g, uint8_t b, uint8_t w=0, uint8_t c=0)`